Robby-Deffo/Agents_-weather-/readme.md

 ## Built by

-Robby & Ani — learning AI development hands-on, one bug at a time.
+Robby Deffo  & Ani harutyunyan — learning AI development hands-on, one bug at a time.
 Follow along as this grows from one agent into a full system.